PMA-2020/datalab/README.md

 To run a development server just use the command:
 `middleman server`

+## Testing
+Tests use Karma and Chai.

+To run tests:

+- Ensure node dependencies are installed with `npm install`.
+- Run `npm test`.
+- Karma will instruct you to open a browser to run the tests.

 ## Building and Deploying

 The Datalab Client uses Amazon S3 for its hosting since it is just static content.